Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • The appearance of red blood cells in the urine can be observed with inflammation of the urinary system(kidneys, bladder).

-What are erythrocytes?
+What are red blood cells?

-The main functions of red blood cells- this is the transfer of oxygen from the lungs to the tissues of the body and carbon dioxide from the tissues to the lungs, they also perform nutritional and protective functions and maintain the acid-base balance in the blood.
+The main functions of red blood cells- this is the transfer of oxygen from the lungs to the tissues of the body and carbon dioxide from the tissues to the lungs, they also perform nutritional and protective functions and maintain acid-base balance in the blood.

 The total number of red blood cells in human blood is enormous.
 For example, in the blood of a person weighing 60 kg, the total number of red blood cells is 25 trillion.
-If so many erythrocytes are stacked one on top of the other, you get a column more than 60 km high!
+If such a number of red blood cells are stacked one on top of the other, then you get a column over 60 km high!

-The determination of the number of red blood cells is carried out using a general (clinical) blood test.
+Determination of the number of red blood cells is carried out using a general (clinical) blood test.

-The normal number of erythrocytes in the blood in men is from 4 to 5.1 million in 1 µl (from 4 to 5.1x10¹² in 1 l), among women- from 3.7 to 4.7 million per µl (from 3.7 to 4.7x10¹² in 1 l).
+Normally, the number of red blood cells in the blood in men is from 4 to 5.1 million in 1 μl (from 4 to 5.1x10¹² in 1 liter), among women- from 3.7 to 4.7 million in μl (from 3.7 to 4.7x10¹² in 1 liter).

-RBC count The child has depends on age:
+Red blood cell count The child has depends on age:

 • On the first day of life, in a newborn child - from 4.3 to 7.6x10¹² / l

-• In 1 month from 3.8 to 5.6x10¹²/l
+• In 1 month from 3.8 to 5.6x10¹² / l

 • At 6 months - from 3.5 to 4.8x10¹² / l